ayoung4/fp-remote-data/readme.md

 In the following example:
 - the reset action transitions all states to the initial state
 - the fetch action transitions all states to the pending state
-- the failure action transitions the pending state to the failure state and leaves all other states remain unchanged
+- the failure action transitions the pending state to the failure state and leaves all other states remained unchanged
-- the success action transitions the pending state to the failure state and leaves all other states remain unchanged
+- the success action transitions the pending state to the failure state and leaves all other states remained unchanged

 Example: